No Tags Found!

 Yes, you need to deduct ESIC/PF for your part-time helper even though his total salary is under the minimum wages in Haryana.
 The threshold limit for PF contribution is Rs.
 15,000 per month and for ESIC contribution is Rs.
 21,000 per month.
 So, you need to deduct PF and ESIC on his entire salary of Rs.
 5000.

-The basic salary for PF and ESIC contribution is calculated as follows:
+Basic salary calculation for PF and ESIC contribution

 Basic salary = Total salary - HRA - Other allowances